RZEMarcin/Portfolio/README.md

 ## About me
-My name is Marian Koksowski and im the strongest person in the simulation.
+My name is Marcin Rzepka.
+My goal is to develop knowledge and technical skills in the field of testing.
+On this site I would like to share all my gained experience from personal studies and researches.
+I am looking for an opportunity to expand my career portfolio.

 ## Tools